 No credit has been claimed in recent years.
+The tax credit is provided to wire-lines services by regulated public utilities.

-Miscellaneous Tax Credits exist to incentivize investments in a variety of activities, such as increasing charitable contributions, purchases of environmentally friendly agricultural equipment, and rehabilitating certain properties.
+Miscellaneous Tax Credits exist to incentivize investments in a variety of activities, such as increasing charitable contributions, promoting purchases of environmentally friendly agricultural equipment, and encouraging rehabilitation of certain properties.

 NEIGHBORHOOD INVESTMENT PROGRAM CREDIT

-STATUTE: W. Va.
-Code §11-13J

-CREDIT: The Neighborhood Investment Program Credit provides qualified Taxpayers with a tax credit equal to 50 percent of charitable contributions

-made to an approved organization.
+- STATUTE: W.Va.
+Code §11-13J - CREDIT: The Neighborhood Investment Program Credit provides qualified Taxpayers with a tax credit equal to 50 percent of charitable contributions made to an approved organization.